 I experienced my fair share of 100-hour weeks.
 Despite protestations to the contrary, these take their toll.
-I do, however, look back fondly on these tough moments.
+I do, however, look back fondly on some of these tough moments.
 It was here that I honed my resilience, learnt to look after myself even when facing severe pressure at work and learnt how to pull together as a team in the face of adversity.

 Building from the ground up